 As new data is included within the description of the Public Task Outputs, the Met Office Data Policy Manager works with the relevant Information Asset Owners to undertake an assessment of the data against the Open Data criteria.
 Once the assessment is complete a recommendation is submitted to the Met Office Internal Governance Group for agreement.

 Data that does not fall under the criteria set out above may still be accessible for wider usage but may be charged for.
 This is in line with current Government policy.
 The Open Data White Paper, published by the Cabinet Office in June 2012 states that the general principles for access to Public Sector Information (PSI) are that data should be provided free wherever appropriate and possible, or at a fair price where it is costly for the public sector to provide it, or where it is fairer to the UK tax payer to secure value from it.
 This is supported by the Re-use of Public Sector legislation which supports a Trading Funds remit 'to develop profitable commercial outlets for their services in order to offset core and central overheads, return a dividend to HM Treasury and raise money for investment.' -The re-use of Public Sector Information, The National Archives, 2005

 These principles have been applied to the release of Met Office data.
-All of the data that meets the Open data criteria is made available free at the point of use, within the scope of the Fair Use Policy.
+All of the data that meets the Open data criteria is made available free at the point of use, within the scope of the Terms and conditions - DataPoint.

 The Wholesale Catalogue while used to provide the mechanism for meeting our Reuse of Public Sector Information (RoPSI) duties has a global market and therefore the data supplied is charged for at market price.